d-mozulyov/CachedBuffers/README.md

 end;
 ```
 ##### TCachedFileReader
 The `TCachedFileReader` is a standard class designed for files reading of their parts.
-A standard buffer size equals 256KB.
 The `Limit` property is automatically set and equals the size of the file or the `Size` parameter.
 ```pascal
 TCachedFileReader = class(TCachedReader)
 public